AmreshSinha/Covid19-API/README.md

 3. Adding provinces covid data under their parent country.
 4. Making our own pycountry module fork according to our needs.

-For Extra features you want to contribute open an issue first.
+For Extra features (other than the above) you want to contribute, open an issue first.